Aubrey Pleasant

-Aubrey Pleasant is an American football coach who is the assistant head coach and passing game coordinator for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Wisconsin and was previously an assistant coach for the Los Angeles Rams, Detroit Lions and Green Bay Packers.
+Aubrey Pleasant is an American football coach who was most recently the assistant head coach and pass game coordinator for the Los Angeles Rams of the National Football League (NFL).
+He played college football at Wisconsin and was previously an assistant coach for the Rams, Detroit Lions and Green Bay Packers.

 Early life

 Pleasant grew up in Flint, Michigan, where he attended Montrose High School and earned all-city running back honors as a sophomore.
 He graduated from Montrose Community Schools after receiving Class B all-state honorable mention at safety his senior year.

 College football career

 Pleasant was a 3-star recruit coming out of high school and committed to the University of Wisconsin, where he was a 3-year letterman from 2005 to 2008, with 41 career appearances and 14 starts at safety.
 He finished his college career with 80 tackles, two sacks, one forced fumble and an appearance in four consecutive bowl games: the 2006 and 2007 Capital One Bowls, the 2008 Outback Bowl and the 2009 Champs Sports Bowl.
 Pleasant earned a bachelor's degree in sociology from Wisconsin in 2009 and his master's in education while coaching at Michigan.